Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Theory

 \subsubsection{Example: Constructing Value Spaces from Linguistic Embeddings}

-To sketch one possible implementation, consider agents whose beliefs are represented by natural language statements.
-Each agent $A$ maintains a value space $\mathcal{V}_A \subset \mathbb{R}^d$, where each belief $b_i$ is embedded into $\vec{v}_i^A \in \mathcal{V}_A$ using a large pre-trained language model (e.g., Sentence-BERT or GPT-derived embeddings).
+To sketch one possible implementation, consider agents whose concepts are represented by natural language statements.
+Each agent $A$ maintains a value space $\mathcal{V}_A \subset \mathbb{R}^d$, where each concept $b_i$ is embedded into $\vec{v}_i^A \in \mathcal{V}_A$ using a large pre-trained language model (e.g., Sentence-BERT or GPT-derived embeddings).